 Extinguish open flames!
 Pets are curious and will investigate cooking appliances, candles, or even a fire in your fireplace.
 Do not leave your pets unattended around an open flame.
 Also make sure to thoroughly extinguish any open flames before leaving your home.

+Remove stove knobs or protect them with covers.
 According to the National Fire Protection Association, a stove or cook top is the number one piece of equipment involved in your pet starting a fire.

 Invest in flame-less candles.
 These candles contain a light bulb rather than an open flame, and take the danger out of your pet knocking over a candle.
 Cats are notorious for starting fires when their tails overturn lit candles.

+Beware of water bowls on wooden decks.
 Do not leave glass water bowls for your pet outside on a wooden deck.
 The sun's rays, when filtered through the glass and water, can actually heat up and ignite the wooden deck beneath it.
 Use stainless steel or ceramic bowls.

 Keep your pets safe: